 - Microphone — Required to capture audio for transcription

-- Network — Used only for downloading AI models
+- Network — Used only for downloading AI models from Hugging Face

 No Telemetry